Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

 \subsection{Models}

-We use eight distinct transformer-based language models for our evaluation.
+We use nine distinct transformer-based language models for our evaluation.
 Their sizes, architectures, and characteristics of training datasets are shown in Table~\ref{tab:model-sizes}.
 We select the models based on two main requirements: \emph{(i)} they are trained on large code corpora and perform well on code-related tasks; \emph{(ii)} they can perform both legs of a round-trip translation, through an NL or another PL.
 None of the model variants we use were originally trained or fine-tuned for code repair, and we use them \emph{as-provided}, without additional fine-tuning or training.
 Although the models' original goal was not code repair, we consider the \emph{outputs} of the backward (second) translation leg as \emph{candidate patches} in our experiments.
 Observe that one can choose to use different models in each leg of the translation, removing the need for our second requirement.
-However, in the context of this paper, we focus on using the same model in each leg.
+However, in the context of this paper, we use the same model in each leg.
+This decision is discussed further in subsection \ref{subsec:further-details}.